Introduction: Teaching the Next Generation Science Standards

 8) Learning Personalized

-Whether starting from scratch or from pre-made questions, educators have the chance to deliver personalized assignments Edulastic.
+Whether starting from scratch or from pre-made questions, educators have the chance to deliver personalized assignments in Edulastic.
 Quality of education improves when content is relevant to students and catered to their needs.
 Whether you’re focusing on local habitats or physics as it relates to your local public transportation systems, personalized learning is always more engaging for all!

 9) Edulastic is Free